Ceramic on Ceramic THR devices

 Staying off her feet is not really an option for ironworker Reggie Vanderpool, 51, of Melrose Park.
 As one of only 1,000 women across the country in this profession, Vanderpool’s job requires her to climb tall skyscrapers and carry as much as 100 pounds at any given time.

 Unfortunately, a disease called avascular necrosis (AVN) has kept her out of work for the past four years.
-AVN is the lack of blood supply to … Read the Rest
+AVN is the lack of blood supply to the hip, which literally means that her hip bones were dying, causing extreme pain.
+She initially tried hip resurfacing but that didn’t completely resolve her … Read the Rest

 Read Article Here Council Bluffs, IA 08/26/2015 – Pauline Kapoun, 60, had put off hip replacement surgery for years until the pain made walking and daily activities difficult.
 That was when she decided to see Dr. C. Kent Boese, an orthopedic surgeon with Miller Orthopedic Specialists, who performs a less invasive surgical technique for hip replacement called the Anterior Approach.
-This procedure helped Pauline, and other patients, recover sooner with less pain and fewer restrictions … Read the Rest
+This procedure helped Pauline, and other patients, recover sooner with less pain and fewer restrictions than traditional hip replacement surgery.… Read the Rest

 1. I have something new on Anterior total hip that I have been doing that your readers might be interested in.
 As you may know the usual incision is longitudinal and in the front of the thigh.
 It is quite visible and not very cosmetic as it sticks out below the level of a bathing suit.
 I have been using the Anterior Bikini approach.
-The incision is buried in the natural skin crease where the … Read the Rest
+The incision is buried in the natural skin crease where the leg joins the hip.
+Flex your hip and you will see where it is and why it is so cosmetic.
+Obviously it is not for … Read the Rest

 Learn the basics of Anterior Total Hip Replacement surgery and see how Dr. Edward Petrow improved the mobility of a recent patient with this procedure.